Periodontal Maintenance and Supportive Periodontal Care

 Who Performs Periodontal Maintenance?

-Truthfully, the answer to this depends on the severity of your gum disease before needed treatment is performed.
-The more severe your periodontal disease is initially, the more often Dr. Cristoforo needs to oversee your care.
-Together, you, your general dentist, and Dr. Cristoforo will work out the most effective schedule for your supportive periodontal care.
+The answer depends on the severity of your gum disease before needed treatment is performed.
+The more severe your periodontal disease is initially, the more often Dental Implant & Periodontal Specialists needs to oversee your care.
+Together, you, your general dentist, and Drs.
+Cristoforo and Carmosino will work out the most effective schedule for your supportive periodontal care.

 What Does A Periodontal Maintenance Appointment Include?